schulze-paul/Video-Laboratory/README.md

 - showing the questions and answers in clear, bold letters
 - showing clearly which answers are selected
 - showing the banner with base video data on always on top
-- giving quick access to the video page, channel page and a video preview page
+- giving quick access to the video web page, channel web page and a video search web page

 User errors might include: putting the answer to a question in the wrong excel cell, confusing the code of two answers, not filling out every answer, writing durations or dates in the wrong format.
 All of these errors are made impossible with using the application.